vinayhosamane/CreditScoreAnalyser/README.md

 A Sample UI application, which shows user's credit score by reading data from json.

+Note: CustomUI framework has been added into the workspace.
+Please checkout the code to debug or read the code.

 ### Case study:

 * Developer should create the sample UI application with all necessary features.